-Jason Spicer, Ph.D., is an Assistant Professor at the Marxe School of Public and International Affairs at Baruch College at CUNY.
+Jason Spicer, Ph.D., is an Assistant Professor at the Marxe School of Public and International Affairs at Baruch College at the City University of New York (CUNY) and in the Social Welfare PhD program at the Graduate School and University Center (the Graduate Center) at CUNY.
 He was previously an Assistant Professor at the University of Toronto, where he was the founder and director of the Community Economies Lab.
-His work has been published in a number of leading social science journals and featured in media outlets such as The Washington Post, PBS Newshour, The Conversation, Governance, Fast Company, and Foreign Policy.
+His work has been published in a number of leading social science journals and featured in media outlets such as The Washington Post, PBS Newshour, The Conversation, CBC, Governance, Grist, Fast Company, and Foreign Policy.

 Before becoming a professor, Jason had a 15-year career in the global urban development industry, based in New York City, working with local, national, and trans-national government, private sector, and third-sector organizations in a variety of capacities.